-Table 5 - Abbreviations and format specifiers used by portrayal catalogue

-User defined cursor pick parameters
+Display of dataset support files

 S-100 datasets encode textual or graphical information such as diagrams and photographs in dataset support files using one of the S-100 dataset support file formats.

 The pick report must enable text and graphical information to be displayed without affecting the night vision of the user.
 The luminance of the displayed information must be in the same band as the current palette in use at the time it is displayed.